Today I am doing a happy dance because two of my children come home from nearly two weeks away at camp – over a thousand miles away!

 Here’s the large styrofoam cooler I used which only cost me $8.00 at a local discount store.
 Note: some airlines require that styrofoam coolers be inside a cardboard box.

-Once you pack all your dairy into the cooler, place some lightweight ice packs in there and tape it shut with heavy duty packing tape.
+Once you pack all your dairy into the cooler, place some lightweight ice packs in there and tape it shut with heavy-duty packing tape.
 Write your name, address, and phone number on the lid of the cooler with a permanent marker and also write fragile and “this side up” on the lid.
 Write the word “fragile” on the four sides of the cooler as well.

 One more word of advice.
-You cannot check a cooler at curbside.
+You cannot check a cooler at the curbside.
 You must check it inside with an airline agent who will ask you questions about it, so be sure to allocate extra time in case the line is long at the indoor check-in.

-Additional Items Packed for Summer Camp Survival
+Additional Items Packed

 Besides ensuring my kids had plenty of raw milk and butter to tied them over at camp, I also did a few other things to keep them happy for the two weeks they were away from Mom’s home cooking.

-Once we arrived at our destination, I rented a car (we had over an hour’s drive to camp from the airport) and we stopped at a supermarket so I could buy a some real maple syrup for them to use for pancakes and waffles.
+Once we arrived at our destination, I rented a car (we had over an hour’s drive to camp from the airport) and we stopped at a supermarket so I could buy some real maple syrup for them to use for pancakes and waffles.
 This way, they didn’t have to use the GMO high fructose corn syrup laden fake syrup.
 They were very happy about this as they really hate fake syrup.